This article has links to products and services we love, which we may make commission from.

 - Granada: 7 nights

-As you can see, we never made it to the Corn Islands, which is a sin but by this point (month 11 of our 17 month long – term travel trip) we were constantly fighting with travel burnout so chose a slower paced trip to Somoto Canyon, over the Caribbean.
+As you can see, we never made it to the Corn Islands, which is a sin but by this point (month 11 of our 17 month long – term travel trip) we were constantly fighting with travel burnout so chose a slower paced, the best way to tackle backpacking Nicaragua, trip to Somoto Canyon, over the Caribbean.
 In our defence, we had just lived on a beach for over one month and neither of us like sand!
 Plus, we got married in Austin, Texas the week after leaving Nicaragua, that week – long gym pass in Granada was essential!
+What’s your proposed Nicaragua backpacking route?

 Check out this Nicaragua map to help visualise this guide to Nicaragua.